JianLoong/jianloong.github.io/content/projects.md

 ### GeneticJS

-This project was an extension inspired by the post made [here](http://localhost:8080/posts/tsp/)
+This project was an extension inspired by the post made [here](https://jianliew.me/posts/tsp/)

 However during that, time, I was not able to dedicate enough of my time to complete the project.
-However the baseline of still exist and working, potentially including it in future projects.
+However, the baseline still exist and working, potentially including it in future projects.

 {{< figure src="/images/genetic.png" title="" align="center" link="https://github.com/JianLoong/genetic-js">}}